 2. Update Your Buyer Personas

 The ultimate goal of content marketing is to attract your target audience, introduce them to your brand, win their trust, and show them that your business is their best choice.
-To do this, you need to really understand your audience.
+To do this, you need to examine your audience thoroughly.
 This will show you what the customer’s pain points and struggles are and how they can benefit from your knowledge and expertise.

 If your buyer personas are not up-to-date, you may end up wasting your time creating content that doesn’t resonate with your audience.
 As a result, you will attract the wrong leads and will see fewer conversions than expected.